freedomofpress/securedrop-https-everywhere-ruleset/README.md

 ## Updating the channel

-If you've updated the rules, resign them and then place the files to serve in `channel/`, then run the following to update the directory listing:
+If you've updated the rules, resign them (described in HTTPS everywhere docs), and then place the files to serve in `channel/`, then run the following to update the directory listing:

 ```
 python update_index.py